nehashastri/nehashastri/README.md

 #  👋 Hi there, I'm Neha Shastri!

 Welcome to my GitHub!
-I'm Neha—a data enthusiast driven by curiosity and creativity.
-With a background in **Computer Science & Engineering** and hands-on experience in **data science**, **machine learning**, and **cloud technologies**, I’m passionate about turning data into insights that solve real-world problems.
+I'm Neha—a data enthusiast and  applied AI/ML engineer who loves building things - LLM applications, RAG-style retrieval systems, automation workflows, and end-to-end deployable ML pipelines.
+With a background in **Computer Science & Engineering** and hands-on experience in **data science**, **machine learning**, and **cloud technologies**, I’m passionate about designing workflows, scaling data pipelines in Python, and turning messy data into intelligent, user-facing systems that solve real problems.

-Currently, I’m pursuing my **Master’s in Business Analytics** at BU Questrom, specializing in **Data & Methods**.
+Currently, I’m pursuing my **Master’s in Business Analytics** at BU Questrom, specializing in **Data & Methods**, where I focus on applied machine learning, deep learning, NLP, and experimentation.
 I’m fortunate to be supported by the **Director’s Achievement Scholarship** and am actively engaged in case competitions and collaborative analytics projects.

-My goal is to work in **Data Analyst** or **Data Scientist** roles where I can blend technical knowledge with strategic thinking to drive business impact.
+Most of my work sits at the intersection of Python, LLMs, Airflow, GCP, and scalable ML pipelines, always centered around creating reliable, deployable systems

+**What I’m working on now:**
+- LLM-powered RAG pipelines (summarization, semantic search, retrieval, feature extraction)
+- Airflow + GCP + BigQuery ETL pipelines for credit-risk intelligence (daily records, idempotent DAGs, automated validation)

+**Things I’ve worked on before:**
+- Demand forecasting systems with Databricks Jobs + Streamlit dashboards
+- Real-time gaze detection using CNNs + MobileNet with >80% recall
+- NLP pipelines on 12K+ unstructured documents (Transformers, BERTopic, RoBERTa) — Top-5 MinneMUDAC finish
+- Large-scale PySpark processing (30GB dataset) for sentiment analysis and predictive modeling
+- Survey experiments and A/B testing with t-tests, regression-based inference, and cohort analysis

+I love roles where I can experiment, automate, and build cool things - whether it’s running controlled experiments, designing ML-powered features, or creating intelligent workflows with LLMs.
+If you're working in the space of experimentation, applied ML, AI systems, or data-driven automation, I’d be happy to connect.

 ---